newhoo/RestfulBox-Solon/README.md

 [RestfulBox-Solon](https://plugins.jetbrains.com/plugin/21848-solon) is a plugin that support Solon scanning and request for [RestfulBox](https://plugins.jetbrains.com/plugin/14723-restkit) plugin from version 2.0.0.

-> Note
-> RestfulBox plugin has provided extension point from version 2.0.0.
-You can also support your web framework restful apis like this plugin.

 If this plugin helps, please **🌟Star**!
 If you have any good idea, please let me know.

 ## Features